Dahl404/Simple-Diary/README.md

 Currently in pre-alpha this program is a cli diary written entirely in cpp. it's dirty, bloated and barely functioning but thats the point of a pre-Alpha.

-new features in Alpha_1.5:
+new features in Alpha_1.5.2:
 ----------------------------------------------------------
-+Menu for selected navigation of entries
++shitty half baked editor

 goals for Alpha_1.7: